supertokens/supertokens-core/CONTRIBUTING.md

     - **supertokens-plugin-interface repos branch name**: If the core version you are working on is compatible with a plugin-interface version that is not in the master branch, then set the correct branch name in this value
 6. Click on "Run workflow"

-## Running the Core (Manually)
+## Running the Core (With Console)
-1. Run `startTestingEnv --wait` in a terminal, and keep it running
+1. Run `runCore` in a terminal, and keep it running.
-2. Then open `supertokens-root` in another terminal and run `cp ./temp/config.yaml .`
-3. Then run `java -classpath "./supertokens-core/*:./supertokens-plugin-interface/*" io.supertokens.Main ./ DEV`.
 This will start the core to listen on `http://localhost:3567`

 ## Pull Requests
 1. Before submitting a pull request make sure all tests have passed